gkapfham/www.gregorykapfhammer-old.com/biography.md

 {% include_cached _popovers/paper_reference.html cite="Kapfhammer2007d"
 trailing="." %} Kapfhammer also earned a BSc in Computer Science from Allegheny College and a MSc in Computer Science from the University of Pittsburgh.
-Kapfhammer was previously a short-term visitor in the <a href="http://www.cs.virginia.edu">Department of Computer Science</a> at the <a href="http://www.virginia.edu">University of Virginia</a>, the <a href="http://iai.mathematik.uni-ulm.de/en/index.html">Institute of Applied
+He was previously a short-term visitor in the <a href="http://www.cs.virginia.edu">Department of Computer Science</a> at the <a href="http://www.virginia.edu">University of Virginia</a>, the <a href="http://iai.mathematik.uni-ulm.de/en/index.html">Institute of Applied